-All undergraduate students who are enroled in at least ★3 in the Fall Term and pay Students' Union fees, including international students, will be automatically assessed for the Students' Union Health and Dental Plan for full year coverage for the Fall Term.
-Coverage is from September 1, 2010 to August 31, 2011.
+All undergraduate students who are enroled in at least ★3 in the Fall Term and pay Students' Union fees, including international students, will be automatically assessed for the Students' Union Health and Dental Plan in the Fall Term.
+Coverage is for a full year from early September to the end of August.
 Students may choose to customize their coverage by keeping only parts of the plan or completely opt-out of the plan during the Fall Term change-of-coverage period (late August to mid September).
 The fee is assessed by the University of Alberta for the Fall Term only.
 New Winter Term students may choose to enrol in the plans.
 Changes to coverage can be completed online at www.ihaveaplan.ca, or by calling the Member's Services Centre at 1-866-795-4430 or in person at the Students' Union Health and Dental Plan Office (0-26 SUB).